Behind The Seams

 We are a small family-run label, carefully crafting bralettes, swimwear and yoga wear for women.
 Infused with the spirit of light summer days, healthy living, adventures and the outdoors.
-ESSENTIALS FOR ZULA makes stretch basics that are comfortable, timeless and made to last.
+ESSENTIALS FOR ZULA makes stretch basics that are affordable, comfortable and made to last.

 Raised in a family of garment manufacturers, the Austro-Thai born designer's memories of going to work with her father and seeing firsthand the techniques and artistry of tailoring, instilled in her a love of craftsmanship from a very young age.
 Motivated by her father's drive and compassion for work and her mother's fashionable instincts, she became inspired to test the waters and launch: ESSENTIALS FOR ZULA.

 The name ZULA was intentionally chosen for it's unfamiliarity.
 A unique and alien female name, allowing the concept to be crafted from scratch.
 Designing essential pieces that belong in every woman's wardrobe - plus, using only the most comfortable fabrics.
 Since the birth of the online shop in 2015, it was run entirely out of her single room that functioned as a studio, showroom, office and bedroom.